Lou-Flan/bot-dog/README.md

 ## Features

-- Customise experience by entering name as an arg in command line
+- Customise experience by entering user name as an argument in command line

 - Receives user input to make selection with unique outcomes